Louadria/VideoBus/README.md

 # VideoBus

 Verification Components for VideoBus interface.
+VideoBus is a simple protocol to stream video using fval (frame valid) / lval (line valid) / dval (data valid).
+It is commonly used to connect rather simple video blocks in a pipe.
+The signals are derived from the CameraLink standard, which is rather common in industrial cameras.
+(See: https://www.imagelabs.com/wp-content/uploads/2010/10/CameraLink5.pdf Chapter 2)

+Although it is related to VSync, HSync, DataEnable video, there are no real video timings involved.
+I.e., there is no front porch, back porch, blanking video.

-Consists of VideoBusRx for receiving and VideoBusTx for transmitting, and a bitmap logger for visual inspection.
+The library onsists of VideoBusRx for receiving, VideoBusTx for transmitting, and a bitmap logger for visual inspection.
 An example testbench is included to show how one might use these VCs, using a simple passthrough DUT.

-VideoBus is a simple protocol to stream video using fval (frame valid) / lval (line valid) / dval (data valid).
-The library has a configurable number of data streams, in case multiple pixels are sent per cycle.
+Furthermore, the library has a configurable number of data streams, in case multiple pixels are sent per cycle.

 Below is an example of how a 4x4 image may be transmitted over a single data stream.
 ![timing diagram of clk/fval/lval/dval/data](VideoBusInterface.png)